CDAT/uvbot/README.md

 * `ctest_xtra` extra args to pass to ctest
 * `test_parallel` number of processors to use for ctest
 * `working_directory` top directory for cloning and building
+* `timeout` is the maximum time to spend processing a commit, after that it will be considered as hanging and killed.

 When that is done, install the requirements listed in [slave/requirements.txt](slave/requirements.txt) and run